-Seeing the zoo with experts
+Experience the zoo with experts

 Visiting your favourite animal

-Take the train to Augsburg Haunstetterstrasse station, a 20-minute walk from the zoo.
-When you leave the station, head south along Haunstetter Strasse.
-After approx. 300 m, cross the street and go left at the traffic lights.
-You are now on Frischstrasse.
-Stay on it for 500 m.
-The Siebentischwald green space is on the right: the zoo is located here.
-Enter the park at Professor-Steichbacher-Strasse.
-After 600 metres, turn left at Dr.-Ziegenspeck-Weg and follow this until you see the entrance to the zoo on your right.
+From the train station "Augsburg Haunstetterstraße" it is still a short walk of 20 minutes to the zoo.
+After leaving the station heading south, first follow the pedestrian path along Haunstetter Straße.
+After about 300 metres, turn left and cross Haunstetter Straße at the traffic lights.
+You are now on Frischstraße.
+Follow this road for 500 metres.
+On your right is the Siebentischwald, where the zoo is also located.
+Enter the park via Professor-Steichbacher-Straße.
+After 600 metres, turn left onto Dr.-Ziegenspeck-Weg and follow this until you reach the entrance to the zoo on your right.

 If you've always wanted to ride a really old steam locomotive like Luke the Engine Driver, Augsburg Zoo is the place to be.
 Here the Zoobähnle, a miniature steam locomotive, runs through the children's zoo on a specially built route.
 The Zoobähnle only runs at weekends and during holidays.
 So plan your visit well!